P0442 Code Explained (Small EVAP Leak)

 Why You Got a P0442 Code (Simple Explanation)

-Your EVAP system stores fuel vapors instead of letting them escape into the air.
+The EVAP system is designed to keep fuel vapors sealed inside the vehicle instead of letting them escape.

 The computer checks whether that system is sealed properly.
 If it detects a small leak, it can set a P0442 code.